1797 State of the Union Address

-John Adams' First State of the Union Address was delivered on Wednesday, November 22, 1797, in the Congress Hall of Philadelphia, Pennsylvania.
+The 1797 State of the Union Address was delivered by John Adams, second president of the United States, on Wednesday, November 22, 1797, in the Congress Hall of Philadelphia, Pennsylvania.
 At the time of the address, sickness was spreading through Philadelphia and Adams notes in his introduction that he was tempted to relocate the assembly of the national legislature but avoided this due to inevitable expense and general inconvenience.

 French aggression

 Adams began his State of the Union Address by expressing concern over European, most notably French, aggression towards American merchant vessels.
 He emphasizes the importance of America's growing role in international commerce, citing accomplishments in agriculture and commercial fishing.
 In July and August 1797 delegates traveled to the Batavian Republic and then to France.
 They arrived in Paris on September 19 and began negotiations in the hope of pacifying Franco-American relations.
 At the time the speech was delivered, the status of the meetings in France were unknown, but Adams knew and stated in the speech that war, with France or possibly other European countries, for example Great Britain, was becoming an increasingly likely turn of events.
 The Federalist Party advocated going to war, but Adams ignored Francophobia and avoided going to war with France until 1798 in the Quasi-War.
 The U.S. later went to war with Britain in the War of 1812, partly due to Jefferson's refusal to pay tribute to a foreign nation.